Chapter 7. Cookie-Based User Preferences

 “Me.”

 Yes, users are a selfish bunch, always thinking about their concerns and interests, rather than yours.
 Whatever people do, they always tend to seek things that remind them of themselves.
 That’s why DHTML freaks hang out at the Dynamic HTML Zone (http://www.dhtmlzone.com/), shoppers go to Shopping.com (http://www.shopping.com/ibuy/), and astronomy geeks (that would be me.
 See?
 I’m doing it right now) visit the Sky & Telescope site (http://www.skypub.com/).
 Marketers, advertisers, and salespeople have capitalized on this for centuries.
 The Web is no different.
 Using a fictitious application, this chapter shows you how to add personalization of functionality to your site, even if it’s as simple as remembering a username.
-Using JavaScript cookies, visitors will be able to customize ...
+Using JavaScript cookies, visitors will be able to customize their experience on ...

 Get JavaScript Application Cookbook now with the O’Reilly learning platform.